Skip to main content

 Parameters:

-• flow: The current FlowState context
+• state: The ThreadState context

 • toolName: The name of the tool to call